 Mobile DevOps Can Dodge Bottlenecks and Inefficiencies

 - Inconsistent Development Environments.
 Development environments are consisted of tools, frameworks, hardware and software, that all form the actual development environment.
-In many cases, it’s mobile devops that is responsible to maintain or at least maintenance of the workflow and how different pieces work together.
+In many cases, it’s mobile DevOps that is responsible to maintain or at least maintenance of the workflow and how different pieces work together.

 - Manual Interventions.
-When environment is planned for full automation all manual interventions are bad.
+When the environment is planned for full automation all manual interventions are bad.
 Typically, any sort of manual intervention can quickly lead to errors (done by humans) and cause a non-repeatable behavior that impacts the entire workflow.

 - Stability and Maturity of Workflow.
 The old saying “the chain is as strong as its weakest link” works pretty well also in software development.
 If you use tools or exercise practices that do not build up the product and distract the actual development (and operations) the results aren’t necessarily what you look to achieve from your effort.

 - Integration of ‘Old Way’ and The New Way.
 Certain organizations have their habits to do things.
 And when something new comes up in terms of process, it’s still quite common to drag the old way of doing things with them into the new process.
-According various studies, this has been the number one distraction of adopting mobile devops and gaining the benefits it can offer.
+According to various studies, this has been the number one distraction of adopting mobile DevOps and gaining the benefits it can offer.

-Now, are your organization inlined well with mobile devops practices, culture and does your infrastructure support scaling up?
+Now, are your organization inlined well with mobile DevOps practices, culture and does your infrastructure support scaling up?
 Let us know in the comment section below!